ethanwangkangen/Blockgraph2/README.md

 Configure the build
 > cmake -B build

-Or from within the b4mesh folder,
+OR from within the b4mesh folder,
 > ./build.sh

 ### **Compile and execute b4mesh simulation**